Post

 This challenge reminds me a previous challenge (Google CTF 2023 - web-under-construction) which has also this setup.

-The solution was the HTTP Paramter Pollution (Hacktricks - Parameter Pollution).
+The solution was to perform HTTP Parameter Pollution (Hacktricks - Parameter Pollution).

 We can send twice the same parameter but it will be interpreted differently by PHP and Flask: